Shoulders to Lean On: Group Therapy Offers New Perspective on Diagnosis

 Harmon echoes some of Harrell’s same feelings.
 “It may seem weird at first because mental health is a very private thing to us but being able to go to group and soak in the realization that there are other people going through the exact same thing is comforting,” he confided.

 Harrell, who attends three of the anxiety, bipolar disorder and eating disorders groups that Thomson facilitates, appreciates the support she receives: “The support system is why it works for me.
 That has a whole lot to do with it.
 We try to support each other and listen.”

 “’I don’t feel alone anymore.’
 These are the magic words and what I hope to hear,” said Thomson.

 Thomson said it is rewarding to watch the growth when the people we support realize they can manage mental health issues.
 She said the connections and relationships formed through group therapy bring a new perspective to individuals receiving treatment.

 “It makes me feel so happy for them that they are able to come up with some solutions and learn skills for themselves.
 They gain the confidence to facilitate the session themselves,” Thomson said.

 Harrell wrote in a note to Thomson about her group therapy experience: “I feel stronger and more confident in my decisions for myself and my disorder. . .
 Group therapy for me is something I look forward to because I learn something new about me and my disorder all the time.”

-Photo caption: Above right, Mindfulness Instructor Jude Johnson leads a group therapy session.
+Photo caption: Above left, Mindfulness Instructor Jude Johnson leads a group therapy session.